DrSmCraft/Curve-Path-Generator/README.md

 A Curve generator for FRC PowerUp.
 Made for Team 2791 and based off of Team 340's pathing code.
-To use run "main.py".
-After every change, press "Update"

 How to use:
 Open cmd in root directory of the project.
 Run this command: venv\Scripts\python.exe src\main.py
+After every change, press "Update"

 Good to know:
 -This is not very accurate at generating code.
 This will change in future.
 This app is accurate at displaying paths; it should be used to visualize paths.